-As of As of
+As of

-Decer mber 31, 2010 % December 31, 2009 %
+De ecember 31, 2010 % D ecember 31, 2009 %

-(In mi llions)
+· (In r nillions)

-PLR \$ 344.8 15.6% \$ 358.5 14.4%
+PLR \$ 344.8 15.6 % \$ 358.5 14.4 %

-IBNR 1,866.1 84.4 2,130.3 85.6
+IBNR 1,866.1 84 84.4 2,130.3 85.6

-Total Reserve \$ 2,210.9 100.0% \$ 2,488.8 100.0%
+Total Reserve \$ 2,210.9 100 0 % \$ 2,488.8 100.0 %

 Although most claims against title insurance policies are reported relatively soon after the policy has been issued, claims may be reported many years later.
-Historically, approximately 60% of claims are paid within 5 years of the policy being written.
+Historically, approximately 60% of cla ims are paid within 5 years of the policy being written.
 By their nature, claims are often complex, vary greatly in dollar amounts and are affected by economic and market conditions, as well as the legal environment existing at the time of settlement of the claims.
 Estimating future title loss payments is difficult because of the complex nature of title claims, the long periods of time over which claims are paid, significantly varying dollar amounts of individual claims and other factors.

 Our process for recording our reserves for claim losses begins with analysis of our loss provision rate.
 We forecast ultimate losses for each policy year based upon examination of historical policy year loss emergence (development) and adjustment of the emergence patterns to reflect policy year differences in the effects of various influences on the timing, frequency and severity of claims.
 We also use a technique that relies on historical loss emergence and on a premium-based exposure measurement.
 The latter technique is particularly applicable to the most recent policy years, which have few reported claims relative to an expected ultimate claim volume.
 After considering historical claim losses, reporting patterns and current market information, and analyzing quantitative and qualitative data provided by our legal, claims and underwriting departments, we determine a loss provision rate, which is recorded as a percentage of current premiums.
 This loss provision rate is set to provide for losses on current year policies, but due to development of prior years and our long claim duration, it periodically includes minor amounts of estimated adverse or positive development on prior years' policies.
-Any significant adjustments made to the loss reserves relating to the comparison to our actuarial analysis are made in addition to this loss provision rate.
+Any significant adjustments made to the loss reserves relating to the comparison to our act uarial analysis are made in addition to this loss provision rate.
 We have been recording our periodic loss provision rate at 6.8%, 7.3% and 8.5% of title premiums in 2010, 2009 and 2008, respectively, with 6.0%, 7.3% and 8.5% relating to the respective year.
 In 2010, adverse development of \$30.4 million or 0.8% of 2010 premiums was accounted for in the loss provision rate.
 At each quarter end, our recorded reserve for claim losses is initially the result of taking the prior recorded reserve for claim losses, adding the current provision to that balance and subtracting actual paid claims from that balance, resulting in an amount that management then compares to the range of reasonable estimates provided by the actuarial calculation.
-This process resulted in us recording additional adjustments to our stated loss provision in 2009 and 2008, as noted below.